ChillyEmber/EnableLightRendering/README.md

 # EnableLightRendering
 Enables Light Rendering for SCP:SL on 10.0.0
 To use just open the .exe, and it will toggle the Light Rendering.
-Currently fixed in one of the latest updates, thus, this program is archived.
-The program, will probably remain archived, unless the issue pops up again, thus I'll update the program to fix it.
+Currently fixed in one of the latest updates, thus, this program won't be updated, however, if a new issue arises, with Light Rendering, I'll go ahead and slap in a update to fix that!